adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 corresponding groups in enterprise LDAP directory, in order to configure User Sync to update your user entitlement information.

-The names of Product License Configurations generally identify the types of product access that users will need, such as All Access or Individual Product Access.
+The names of product configurations generally identify the types of product access that users will need, such as All Access or Individual Product Access.
 To check the exact names, go to the Products section in the
 [Adobe Admin Console](https://www.adobe.io/console/) to see the products that are enabled for your enterprise.
-Click a product to see the details of Product License Configurations that have been defined for that product.
+Click a product to see the details of product configurations that have been defined for that product.

 #### Create corresponding groups in your enterprise directory